robjinman/pro_office_calc/release/README.md

 Run `release.sh`, which will do the following:

+* Commit the VERSION file.
 * Run the build_deb.sh script.
-* Commit the new changelog and VERSION file.
+* Commit the new changelog.
 * Merge develop into master.
 If this is a stable build (i.e. non-snapshot), tag the master branch with the version number prefixed with the letter v, e.g. v1.0.15.
 The annotation for the tag should have the form `Pro Office Calculator v1.0.15`.